 With these you can create your own news headlines, articles and insert your own pictures.
 This spoof newspaper template could have many uses, including college and school projects and fun cards to send news to your friends and family.
 MindNode.
 Popplet.
 Live Statistics - Real time world statistics.
 Cool Pencil Case.
 Housing a Forest.
 It is still snowing, so we are making the most of it before spring hits!

 The school, along with 17 others, was slated for closure as part of the sweeping reform initiative.
 The rationales: poor academic performance, declining enrollment and the district’s $53 million budget shortfall.
+Raymond Cooke—the last senior class president the 110-year-old school would ever have—took the news hard.
 How to Design a Classroom Built on Inquiry, Openness and Trust.
 Teachers who are interested in shifting their classrooms often don’t know where to start.